 It remains a challenging time for Local Authorities as we continue to face significant funding constraints, whilst managing increases in demand for our services and other budgetary pressures such as inflation costs.
 This challenge means that we must continue to drive towards financial sustainability whilst also striving for new and efficient ways of delivering high quality services.

 As a Council we cannot do this without the support of our residents; we have therefore created a series of questions in this following survey to gather your views and feelings.

-This is your opportunity to influence how the Council spends its precious resources, shape what we do in the future and help us protect the services we all value.
+This is your chance to influence how the Council spends its resources, shape what we do in the future and help us protect the services we all value.

-Please take the opportunity to have your say by completing the survey, the link is in the Related Content section.
-The closing date is Sunday 7 January 2018.
+Please take the opportunity to have your say by completing the survey.
+The closing date is Sunday 13 January 2019.

 Thank you in advance for taking part; your views are essential in the service we provide.